 It’s always strange to see sights that are typically so every-day in stories that are anything but – yet this has happened repeatedly for Harrow, with various locales across the borough having been chosen at various points for use in film and TV.
-Indeed, only this past May, was the Civic Centre the set for an upcoming film starring Samuel L. Jackson and Ryan Reynolds.

 With this in mind, this week let’s look at some of the other locations across Harrow that have doubled as film sets – however big or small they might be.
 As it turns out, there are a number of spots across the borough that have caught the eye of filmmakers.
 You can follow the links in the article to trailers of some of the films or shows mentioned, and in some cases the actual scenes which featured a Harrow locale themselves.

 Unsurprisingly, Harrow’s world-renown school tops the list of local sites to have made it to the screen – with the school itself having featured in a Sky 1 documentary only last year.
 Equally famous though was the school’s role in the Harry Potter films – notably in the first, where Hermione managed to levitate a feather in the Fourth Form Room of Harrow Old Schools, which doubled as Professor Flitwick’s class.
 More recently, the school was used as an interior for Trinity College in the award-winning Stephen Hawking biopic The Theory of Everything.